 So why does the plaque say the Greek sculptures were “lost forever” when there is documentation that Cutten got his hands on them?

 Johnson’s mother lived on the estate, while Johnson managed around 40 gambling halls in the city.
 He too got caught for tax evasion in the amount of $2,000,000, but got away with paying $250,000.
 The land changed hands again, until finally the DuPage Forest Preserve bought the land in 1978.
-By that time, decades had past since Cutten’s day and the statues had been long forgotten.
+By that time, decades had passed since Cutten’s day and the sculptures were long forgotten.
 They were discovered hidden behind some white pines, and partially buried in dirt.

-After the discovery, the statues were moved to Danada Forest Preserve in Wheaton.
+After the discovery, the statues were set up in the Danada Forest Preserve in Wheaton.
 There they took center stage in a 1991 sculpture exhibit.
 In the early 2000s the Chicago Board of Trade got wind of their existence from a Forest Preserve newsletter.
 They then suggested the return of the sculptures.
 The return coincided with renovations of the Chicago Board of Trade building plaza on Jackson Street.

 So the real mystery here is not the mystery of how the statues ended up in Glen Ellyn.
 The mystery of these sculptures is why their historic marker says they were ever a mystery at all!
-Come see the sculptures for yourself on our “Architecture of Money and Power Walking Tour.”
+Come see the sculptures for yourself on a private tour with us!

 ABOUT CHICAGO DETOURS